syncfusion-content/maui-docs/MAUI/ListView/emptyview.md

 {% endhighlight %}
 {% endtabs %}

 Template for `SfListView.EmptyView` is set to AdvancedTemplate when SearchBar.Text.Count() is greater than 10.
-Otherwise, set to BasicTemplate.
+Otherwise, set it to BasicTemplate.

 ![SingleView EmptyView Template in .NET MAUI ListView](Images/emptyview/maui-listview-singleview-emptyview-template.jpg)